totalspectrum/spin2cpp/doc/basic.md

     print "not enough memory"
   endif
 ```
-The memory allocated by `new` is managed by the garbage collector, so it will ber reclaimed when all references to it have been removed.
+The memory allocated by `new` is managed by the garbage collector, so it will be reclaimed when all references to it have been removed.
 One may also explicitly free it with `delete`.

 #### String functions